Impact of Community Structure on Cascades: Introduction

-Prior work in this area has generally focused on analyzing what happens when the underlying network is given by a single community modeled as a sparse random graph, either heuristically, see e.g., \cite{watts2002simple,lopez2008diffusion}, or more rigorously, see e.g., \cite{amini2010bootstrap,lelarge2012diffusion}.
-In this paper we will instead consider graphs with a type of community structure (also known as modular networks), whereby multiple sparse random graphs are weakly interconnected.
-This could model for instance segments of the population (e.g., different age or ethnic groups), where members of a single segment are more strongly connected (with a relatively high node degree) and cross-segment connections are weak, i.e., fewer members are connected to those from a different segment.
-This would be a more realistic and interesting model for many practical scenarios and serve as a natural next step to the studies done with a single community.
+Prior work in this area has generally focused on analyzing what happens when the underlying network consists of a single community modeled as a sparse random graph, either heuristically, see e.g., \cite{Watts2002,Lopez2008}, or rigorously, see e.g., \cite{Balogh2007,Amini2010, Lelarge2012,Como2019}.
+In this work, we instead consider graphs with a type of community structure (also known as modular networks), whereby multiple sparse random graphs are weakly interconnected.
+This could model, for instance, segments of the population (e.g., different age or ethnic groups), where members of a single segment are more strongly connected (with a relatively high vertex degree) and cross-segment connections are weak, i.e., fewer members are connected to those from a different segment.
+This would be a more realistic and interesting model for many practical scenarios and serves as a natural next step beyond the studies with a single community.
 We are particularly interested in whether the existence of communities affects the number of individuals who eventually adopt the new technology.
-Also of interest is the question whether seeding in all communities is a better strategy in terms of maximizing the number of eventual adopters than exclusively in one community.
-While earlier works have looked at this problem using heuristic methods, see e.g., \cite{galstyan2007cascading,gleeson2007seed,gleeson2008cascades,lopez2008diffusion,galstyan2009maximizing}, we set out to present a mathematically rigorous analysis of this problem.
+Also of interest is whether seeding in all communities is a better strategy in terms of maximizing the number of eventual adopters than exclusively in one community or, in particular, the optimum seeding strategy given budget constraints.
+While earlier works have looked at this problem using heuristic methods, see e.g., \cite{Galstyan2007,Gleeson2007,Gleeson2008,Lopez2008,Galstyan2009}, we present a mathematically rigorous analysis of this problem.